yujunz/gitlab.com-runbooks/alerts/alerts_manual.md

-## Manual
+## How to create alerts in prometheus

 Generally speaking alerts are triggered by prometheus, and then grouped, prioritized and deduped by the alert manager.

 ### General guidelines

-In order to create new alerts they have to be included in the gitlab-prometheus cookbook and they need to be pushed to the prometheus instance.
+In order to create new alerts they have to be included in the [gitlab-prometheus cookbook](https://gitlab.com/gitlab-cookbooks/gitlab-prometheus/) and they need to be pushed to the prometheus instance by chef.

-The common path is as follows:
+The common procedure is as follows:

 1. Create or reuse an alert rules file in [gitlab-prometheus](https://gitlab.com/gitlab-cookbooks/gitlab-prometheus/) repository as an erb template.
 1. If it's not there already, add the filename to alert rules files list in `attributes/prometheus.rb` file, inside `default[:prometheus][:rules]` array.